 DIABETIC KETOACIDOSIS

-Progressing symptoms of undiagnosed Type 1 diabetes often imitate flu, strep, stomach virus, urinary tract infections, growth spurts and other common illnesses.
+Progressing symptoms of undiagnosed Type 1 diabetes often imitate COVID-19, flu, strep, stomach virus, urinary tract infections, growth spurts and other common illnesses.
 When left untreated, Type 1 diabetes can develop into a life-threatening complication called diabetic ketoacidosis (DKA).
-If you or a loved one have a combination of the following symptoms, immediately request medical personnel Test One Drop of blood or urine for glucose (sugar) levels.
+If you or a loved one have a combination of the following symptoms, immediately request medical personnel Test One Drop of blood or urine for glucose (sugar) and ketone levels.
 A simple, inexpensive glucose test–performed in seconds–can save lives.

 These symptoms can be an indication of Type 1 diabetes.
 They are listed in possible order of progression, but your experience may vary.